dianomic/foglamp-south-esp8266/README.rst

 The FogLAMP south ESP8266 service is designed to be built using the Arduino IDE that has been cusotmised to support the ESP8266 board by use of the board mamager.

-In order to add support to the Arduino IDE open the preferences dialog and enter into the ``Addition Board Manager URLs`` field the URL
+In order to add support to the Arduino IDE open the preferences dialog and enter into the ``Additional Board Manager URLs`` field the URL

 - http://arduino.esp8266.com/stable/package_esp8266com_index.json